 You can also stay at one of the lodges or campgrounds inside of Custer State Park.

 With its large collection of hotels and restaurants, Rapid City also makes a convenient place to stay.
-This is where we stayed for part of our visit.
+This is where we stayed for part of our visit on our first trip to the Black Hills.
 It worked will although we did a lot of extra driving to get to the sites in and around the Black Hills.
-After our experience, I think it is better to stay in the Black Hills than in Rapid City.
+From our experience, and having also stayed in Custer, I think it is better to stay in the Black Hills (Custer, Keystone, or Hill City) than in Rapid City.

 But if you are interested in staying in Rapid City, there are several highly rated chain hotels with a great location right on Interstate 90.
 We stayed at the Courtyard by Marriott but the Best Western Plus, the Residence Inn, and the Staybridge Suites all get very good reviews.